 - Return on investment for purchased assets is the amount spent to acquire the asset versus how much revenue it has generated for the company.

 - Return on equity shows how well your company has managed capital and investments, including shareholder investments.
 To arrive at this figure, divide the shareholder’s equity by net business income.

-Preparing balance sheets on top of everything else needed to run a company can be time-consuming.
-Although necessary, the activity does not produce revenue.
-By outsourcing this and other administrative tasks to Palmetto Payroll, you have more time to focus on managing and growing your company.
+Preparing balance sheets is necessary, but it can also be time-consuming.
+By outsourcing payroll and administrative tasks to Palmetto Payroll, you receive unparralelled payroll and tax management services and have more time to focus on managing and growing your company.
 Please contact us to learn more about our services or to schedule a consultation.